 Submit an OFFICIAL TRANSCRIPT with grades and cumulative GPA posted through the semester.
 (It must be OFFICIAL.)

-Submit SAT/ACT SCORES for applicants who are high school seniors.
+Submit SAT/ACT SCORES for applicants who are high school seniors, if taken.

 Submit a copy of your SAR Report.
 (This is the report you receive after your FAFSA application has been processed)